HISTORIC PARKROSE TEAM

 Leah Maurer has lived in Parkrose since 2009 where she resides with her husband and 3 children.
 She is very involved with both her neighbors as well as with the community overall.
 Leah is thrilled to be working with Historic Parkrose to help develop and build the community of neighbors, businesses, and community officials in Parkrose.

-Mark La Croix, Secretary
+Mark La Croix, Treasurer